nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 ### Prefix Parenting Concrete Relationship was added

-The `Prefix` model wil be modified to have a self-referencing foreign key as the `parent` field.
+The `Prefix` model was modified to have a self-referencing foreign key as the `parent` field.
 Parenting of prefixes is now automatically managed at the database level to greatly improve performance especially when calculating tree hierarchy and utilization.

 As a result of this change, it is no longer necessary nor possible to disable tree hierarchy using `settings.DISABLE_PREFIX_LIST_HIERARCHY` as this setting has been removed.
 Additionally it is no longer possible to disable global uniqueness using `settings.ENFORCE_GLOBAL_UNIQUE` as this setting has been removed.